-- (a) Exclusively.
+(a) Exclusively.
 An organization will be regarded as operating exclusively for one or more exempt purpose only if the organization exclusively engages in activities in furtherance of its exempt purpose.
-A charitable organization will not lose its exempt charitable status if its non-charitable activities are insubstantial. - (i) Examples. - (A) A religious bookstore operated by and located in a church, synagogue, or other place of worship that is marketed exclusively to its members or to visitors of the religious establishment is considered part of the regular function and activities of the organization's charitable purpose.
-However, if the religious organization operates a restaurant or coffee shop for the public unrelated to its charitable propose, then the organization does not qualify for the exemption because this activity is not considered part of the organization's charitable function.
+A charitable organization will not lose its exempt charitable status if its non-charitable activities are insubstantial.

+- (i) Examples. - (A) If the religious organization operates a restaurant or coffee shop for the public unrelated to its charitable propose, then the organization does not qualify for the exemption because this activity is not considered part of the organization's charitable function.
 Note that sales by a charitable organization are not generally exempt from sales tax.
-For example, sales by a church in a coffee shop operated on church property are subject to sales tax even if the revenues from such sales are insubstantial, unless the sales qualify under the occasional sale exemption or the donation exemption, discussed below. - (B) Providing meals to the poor or homeless for free or below cost is generally considered a charitable activity.

-- (b) Other Restrictions.
-A charitable organization is subject to the following limitations in order to qualify for the sales and use tax exemption certificate: - No part of an organization's net earnings can benefit any private shareholder or individual. - (A) For example, a mutual benefit society is an organization whose benefits are available only to its members and/or their beneficiaries and requires payment by its members as a condition to receiving such benefits.
+For example, sales by a church in a coffee shop operated on church property are subject to sales tax even if the revenues from such sales are insubstantial, unless the sales qualify under the occasional sale exemption or the donation exemption, discussed below. - (B) Providing meals to the poor or homeless for free or below cost is generally considered a charitable activity. - (b) Other Restrictions.
+A charitable organization, excluding veterans' organizations, is subject to the following limitations in order to qualify for the sales and use tax exemption certificate: - (i) No part of an organization's net earnings can benefit any private shareholder or individual.
+Compensation paid by the organization for services rendered, including services performed by employees or officers of the charitable organization, must be reasonable. - (A) The fact that an organization charges a fee for its goods or services is not fatal to a claim that it is a charitable organization.
+However any profit that a charitable organization generates must be used for charitable purposes.
+Factors that the Department will consider with respect to whether an organization that charges fees is a charitable organization include: (i) whether such fees vary depending on the need of the recipient of the goods or services; and (ii) the extent to which such fees show material reciprocity or quid pro quo transactions between the organization and those it serves. - (B) Example: A mutual benefit society is an organization whose benefits are available only to its members and/or their beneficiaries and requires payment by its members as a condition to receiving such benefits.
 A mutual benefit society is not organized for a charitable purpose, and is not a charitable organization exempt from sales and use taxes under this exemption. - (ii) No substantial part of an organization's activities can be carrying-on propaganda or otherwise attempting to influence legislation.
 For example, an organization whose main activity is scientific is not a charitable organization for sales and use tax purposes if a substantial portion of the organization's activities involves dissemination of propaganda that is favorable to its political objectives or consists of lobbying for legislation that supports the organization's activities and mission. - (iii) An organization may not participate in, or intervene in, a political campaign on behalf of any candidate for public office (including the publishing or distributing of statements).